MicrosoftDocs/azure-docs/articles/azure-vmware/attach-disk-pools-to-azure-vmware-solution-hosts.md

 [Azure disk pools](../virtual-machines/disks-pools.md) offer persistent block storage to applications and workloads backed by Azure Disks.
 You can use disks as the persistent storage for Azure VMWare Solution for optimal cost and performance.
 For example, you can scale up by using disk pools instead of scaling clusters if you host storage-intensive workloads.
 You can also use disks to replicate data from on-premises or primary VMware environments to disk storage for the secondary site.

 >[!IMPORTANT]
->Azure Disk Pools on Azure VMware Solution (Preview) is currently in public preview.
+>Azure disk pools on Azure VMware Solution (Preview) is currently in public preview.
 >This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 >For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).